Rehan253/Daraz-Web-Scraping-Project/README.md

 **Clone the Git Repository: **
 If you have Git installed, you can clone the repository by typing git clone [https://github.com/Rehan253/Daraz-Web-Scraping-Project] in the terminal.
 If you don't have Git, you can download the project directly from the repository page and unzip it.

+**Installing Dependencies:**
+This project comes with a requirements.txt file that lists all Python packages required by the project.
+You can install all required packages with the following command:

+pip install -r requirements.txt

+This will automatically download and install all packages listed in requirements.txt.

 **Update the Script: **
 Open the Python script using a text editor.
 Find the line where chromedriver.exe path is specified:
 Code: